J.P. Crawford Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.
+- The Marlins pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.20 team ERA that ranks 16th among all MLB pitching staffs.
+- The Marlins have the 17th-ranked team ERA among all league pitching staffs (4.28).

-- Marlins pitchers combine to rank 12th in baseball in home runs given up (71 total, 1.1 per game).
+- Marlins pitchers combine to surrender 74 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- In his most recent time out on Wednesday against the Kansas City Royals, the right-hander threw five innings, giving up one earned run while surrendering two hits.
+- The right-hander's most recent time out was on Saturday against the Chicago White Sox, when he threw five innings, surrendering one earned run while giving up five hits.

-- The 25-year-old has put together a 4.29 ERA and 11.4 strikeouts per nine innings in 13 games this season, while allowing a batting average of .213 to opposing hitters.
+- In six games this season, the 20-year-old has an ERA of 2.17, with 9.3 strikeouts per nine innings.
+Opponents are batting .204 against him.

 © 2023 Data Skrive.
 All rights reserved.